 Air mattresses, inner tubes and other similar devices are generally used as recreational items by persons swimming or sunbathing.
 Use of these items should be restricted to designated or generally recognized swimming areas and not be used in areas of boat traffic.
 Non-swimmers or poor swimmers should not depend on these devices to save their life.
 These items can be punctured and lose their buoyancy – wear a PFD!

 The operator of any motorboat or vessel is responsible for any litter thrown into the water.
-Litter is not only unsightly, but can be dangerous to humans and animals.
-For example, fishing line discarded into the water can be hazardous to wildlife and to a boat’s lower unit.
+Litter is not only unsightly but can be dangerous to humans and animals.
+For example, fishing lines discarded into the water can be hazardous to wildlife and to a boat’s lower unit.
 Animals can be ensnared in the line and die.
-Fishing line caught on a prop shaft can cause seal leaks and lower unit failure.
-Trot lines and limb lines can snare animals and other anglers in boats.
+A fishing line caught on a prop shaft can cause seal leaks and lower unit failure.
+Trotlines and limb lines can snare animals and other anglers in boats.

 The operator of a watercraft is responsible for damage caused by negligent operation.
-The following actions are considered reckless operation and are therefore against the law:
+The following actions are considered reckless operations and are therefore against the law:

 Kentucky law defines idle speed as the “slowest speed possible to maintain maneuverability” of a boat.
-Generally speaking for a properly adjusted boat, this is the speed when a boat is put into gear without advancing the throttle.
+Generally speaking, for a properly adjusted boat, this is the speed at which a boat is put into gear without advancing the throttle.
 Wakes can capsize small boats or cause damage to boats moored at marinas and docks.
 It is extremely important that boat operators be aware of their speed and the resulting wake.
 Operators are liable for any injuries or damage caused by their boat’s wake.

 Boaters may see buoys or signs that say “No Wake.”
 This means that boats must be at idle speed.